schuchert/schuchert.github.io/_posts/2025-06-21-energy-practice.md

 tags: [ ]
 ---

+Note: This article was created in collaboration with Perplexity AI, combining personal experience with research-backed insights and writing support from an AI assistant.

 # Energy Practice: Blending Ritual Visualization, Qi Exercises, and Total Breath

 Combining the subtle energy work from *Ritual: An Essential Grimoire*, foundational qi exercises from Rick Krause, and the clinically researched "total breath" from *The Healing Power of the Breath* by Drs.
 Richard P. Brown and Patricia L. Gerbarg, this practice offers a holistic approach to cultivating vitality, grounding, and spiritual clarity.
 Through intentional breathwork, visualization, and movement, you can harmonize body and mind, drawing on both ancient wisdom and modern science.

+---

+## Accessibility and Everyday Practice

+This energy practice is designed to be accessible and practical; no prior experience, belief, or complex ritual is required.
+Its strength lies in regular, simple repetition.
+You can use this sequence as a daily reset, a grounding ritual, or a tool for emotional resilience at any time.

 ---